 9. UDM sends a Nudm_UEAuthentication_Get Response to the AUSF.
-It contains the deconcealed SUPI.
+It contains the SUPI corresponding to the SUCI.
 It also contains an indication that authentication is not required for the FN-RG.

 10. AUSF sends a Nausf_UEAuthentication_Authenticate Response to the AMF.
 This response from AUSF indicates that authentication is successful, but no Kseaf is included.
-The response contains the deconcealed SUPI.
+The response contains the SUPI corresponding to the SUCI.

-The AMF decides if the Registration Request needs to be rerouted as described in TS 23.502 [3] clause 4.2.2.2.3, where the initial AMF refers to the AMF.
+The procedure described in TS 23.502 [3] clause 4.2.2.2.3 may apply (the AMF decides if the Registration Request needs to be rerouted , where the initial AMF refers to the AMF).

 11a.
 AMF initiates a NAS security mode command procedure upon successful authentication.
 This is like that of the scenario of unauthenticated emergency calls for setting the NAS security algorithms.

 The NAS security mode command is sent from the AMF to the W-AGF.
-The selected NAS security algorithms of integrity protection algorithm and type of ciphering algorithm is set to NULL..
-This message is encapsulated in the form of a N2 Downlink NAS message.
+The selected NAS security algorithms of integrity protection algorithm and type of ciphering algorithm is set to NULL.
+This message is encapsulated in a N2 Downlink NAS message.

 11b.
 W-AGF responds to the AMF with a NAS Security Mode Complete message in a N2 Uplink NAS transport message.
 A NAS security context is created between W-AGF and AMF.